openmainframeproject/tac/programs/infrastructure/plan.md

 Projects may be able to have additional resources upon request and approval by the TAC.

-#### Suggested application
+#### Application requirements for open source projects

 To join the program, open-source projects must complete an application to be considered.
+Application will be submitted at https://github.com/openmainframeproject/tac/issues

 * Name of project
 * URL to code repository